Salvadoran Americans: Race and ethnicity

+Genetics

+A 2021 autosomal DNA study focusing on Americans of Central American descent estimated that Salvadoran-American participants have an average of 52% Native American ancestry, 39% European, and 9% African.
+The study included 104 Americans who reported that their grandparents were born in El Salvador.

 Socioeconomics and culture

 According to the 2004 ACS, only 40 percent of all Salvadoran and Salvadoran American residents in the U.S. have a high school diploma, the lowest among all other Latin American groups.
 Only 10 percent of Salvadorans possess a bachelor's degree, also the lowest among Hispanic Americans.
 Nonetheless, 15 percent of Salvadorans lives under poverty (among the lowest) and the average income of Salvadorans is $40,000.
 In the Washington metropolitan area, Salvadorans who came to the area during the 1980s working in construction or the service sector are becoming business owners.
 These small business owners, numbering 4,000, usually tend to be in the construction, restaurant and cleaning industries.
 The Salvadoran-American Chamber of Commerce of the Washington, D.C.
 Metropolitan Area was created to help Salvadorans business owners with " financial consultations, legal services, general business and government information, and technical assistance."
 In Los Angeles, near the intersection of Pico Boulevard and Vermont Avenue, The El Salvador Community Corridor was created among other things, to help boost the economic livelihood and community pride within the large Salvadoran population.
 Asylum laws prohibit many Salvadorans from renewing their ties to their home culture.
 Most asylum seekers cannot visit El Salvador, even for a loved one's funeral, without losing their legal status in the United States.
 Thus, many of the U.S.' Salvadorans are torn between embracing the culture of the United States and maintaining their Salvadoran identities.

 U.S.-Salvadorans form an insular community—with their own social clubs, doctors, even banks—and often have little contact with outsiders.
 They maintain a tight network, living almost exclusively with other people from their home country, or even their hometown.
 Many older immigrants have spent more than ten years in the United States without learning any English.